Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 4. Fill in the blank: According to CVE list a vulnerability with a score of <----> or above is consired to be a critical risk to company assets that should be addressed right away.
 	9

+5. Which of following are characteristics of the vulnerability management process ?
+Select two
+	- Vulnerability management is way to limit security risks.
+	- Vulnerability management should consider